BrookeHeck/github.io-reading-notes-/notes301/class-05.md

 3. Explain how either map or reduce operates, with regards to higher-order functions.

     Map and filter are two examples of higher order functions.
 Map takes a function as it's argument and then uses that function on every element of the array.
-Reusing that arrow function call passed into map or filter is what makes it a higher order function.
+Reusing the function passed into map or filter is what makes it a higher order function.

 ## Things I want to learn more about